Misterio77/website/_src/cv.md

 theming that can be easily changed (after setting it up once), and works specially well for programs that have text-based configuration files.

-It was my first real world Rust program.
-I designed it to scratch a personal
-itch: changing themes with a single command (or click).
-People seemed to use base16 themes manually, and I had to combine multiple different software in an unorthodox script to automate theme changing.
+I designed it to scratch a personal itch: changing themes with a single command (or click).
+People seemed to use base16 manually, and I had to combine multiple different software in an unorthodox script to automate theme changing.

-Flavours was my attempt at remaking my script into a easy to use, highly composable CLI utility, with great UX.
-Flavours was, unexpectedly, quite popular (nearing 300 stars at github now).
+Flavours is my attempt at remaking my script into an easy to use, highly composable CLI utility, with great UX.
+Flavours is, unexpectedly, quite popular (nearing 300 stars at github now).

-I've received multiple idea and code contributions from other users; flavours eventually had: automatic scheme generation, better scheme/template management, among other changes.
+I've received multiple suggestions, as well as docs and code contributions from other users.
+Flavours now has automatic scheme generation, better scheme/template management, among other changes.

-Maintaining flavours taught me Rust, software packaging and distribution, as well as code review.
+Creating flavours taught me Rust, software packaging and distribution, code review, and how to be a open source maintainer.

 ### Nix ecossystem